 42. Zahid has spread US goodwill and tried his best in being a goodwill ambassador of America in Europe & Asia.
 Zahid’s wife, Ann, can attest to numerous examples of this in Europe.

-43. Whether it be on stage in front of thousands of people supporting moderate, sensible & pro-American candidates in National elections in Pakistan years ago, or mitigating individual concerns & bad feelings of German public towards the United States, Zahid has been there to build bridges.
+43. Whether it be on stage in front of thousands of people supporting moderate & sensible candidates in National elections in Pakistan many years ago, or mitigating individual concerns & bad feelings of German public & officials towards the United States, Zahid has been there to build bridges.

-44. Before the recording of the July 2010 deposition of Zahid started, why did the dominating and oppressing defending counsel made derogatory comments about all women in general?
-Was the coercing defending counsel attempting to instigate Zahid to agree with the oppressor and then use those comments out of context during the interview to assassinate Zahid’s character, as they have persistently and unsuccessfully attempted to do throughout?
+44. Before the recording of the July 2010 deposition of Zahid started, why did the dominating and oppressing defending counsel (at that time Asst.
+US Attorney General for WA, Frank Wilson) made derogatory & insulting comments about all women in general?
+Was the coercing defending counsel attempting to instigate Zahid to agree with the oppressor (Asst.
+US Attorney General for WA, Frank Wilson) and then use those comments out of context during the interview to assassinate Zahid’s character, as they have persistently and unsuccessfully attempted to do throughout?

-45. At the beginning of the July 2010 deposition of Zahid, what was the intentional purpose of defending counsel putting their feet on the table right in Zahid’s face?
-Was the defending counsel trying to trigger something by that despicable cultural insult?
+45. At the beginning of the July 2010 deposition of Zahid, what was the intentional purpose of defending counsel (Asst.
+US Attorney General for WA, Frank Wilson) putting his feet on the table right in Zahid’s face?
+Was Frank Wilson trying to trigger something by that despicable cultural insult?

-46. What was the intentional purpose of the dominating defending counsel in forcing Zahid to remove his protective eye-ware when they knew in advance and were also reminded by Zahid and his attorney about sensitivity to light?
+46. What was the intentional purpose of the dominating defending counsel (Asst.
+US Attorney General, Frank Wilson) in forcing Zahid to remove his protective eye-wear when counsel knew in advance, and were also reminded by Zahid and his attorney, about sensitivity to light?

-47. What was the sinister motive of the defending counsel’s intentional bullying attitude of yelling and screaming and banging their fists on the table and files during that deposition, when the defending counsel knew well that Zahid has sensitivity to sound?
+47. What was the sinister motive of the defending counsel’s (Asst.
+US Attorney General, Frank Wilson) intentional bullying attitude of yelling and screaming and banging fists on the table and files during that deposition, when the defending counsel knew well that Zahid has sensitivity to sound?

-48. Why did the defending counsel lose control intentionally when Zahid had to take his prescribed pain medications, etc. during his deposition?
-What were they trying to achieve with all that drama?
+48. Why did the defending counsel (Asst.
+US Attorney General, Frank Wilson) lose control intentionally when Zahid had to take his prescribed pain medications, etc. during his deposition?
+What was Frank Wilson trying to achieve with all that drama?

-49. During Mrs. Chaudhry’s July 2010 deposition for so many hours when Mrs. Chaudhry broke down and cried at numerous occasions due to the intentional and well-thought out verbal torture and mind games, why was the defending counsel behaving in that merciless and atrocious manner?
+49. During Mrs. Chaudhry’s July 2010 deposition for so many hours when Mrs. Chaudhry broke down and cried at numerous occasions due to the intentional and well-thought out verbal torture and mind games, why was the defending counsel (Asst.
+US Attorney General, Frank Wilson) behaving in that merciless and atrocious manner?